I hope you can follow this recipe. It’s so complicated, so please. Focus.

 Place the torn biscuit dough in and cook until the dough is no longer raw in the center.

 When a busy working mom of three kids gives us an easy recipe to try, it is at the top of the to do list.
 We tried it with pork chops, score.
 We tried it with chicken breasts, jackpot.
 The entire family will eat it, shout it from the mountain tops.
 Super simple and very good.
 Thanks, Lacey.
 You did us right with this one.
-Think more delicious “shake and bake.”
+Think “shake and bake” for 2014.

 Growing up in Southwest Missouri, they had a claim to fame that the original Cashew Chicken came from our area.
 A friend from my hometown of Branson recently posted this recipe and I had to try it.
 Winner!
 Perfect amount of spice for the perfect taste.